antonkomarev/github-profile-views-counter/README.md

 - repository stars history
 - repository traffic for longer than 14 days

+### How to reset counter?

+To reset counter you should login to the [Ÿ HŸPE] service and then you will be able to reset counter on the https://yhype.me/ghpvc page.

 ### Why does the counter increase every time the page is reloaded?

 This is counter of profile views (page hits), not a counter of unique visitors.